viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 Viam provides an example [modular resource](extend/modular-resources) written in C++ that extends the [ML model](/services/ml/) service to run any TensorFlow Lite model.
 The example includes an inference client program as well, which generates audio samples and uses the modular resource to classify the audio samples based on a pre-trained model.

+This tutorial walks you through everything necessary to start using these example files with your robot, including building the C++ SDK, configuring your robot and installing `viam-server`, and generating results with the example inference client program.

-This example is intended to demonstrate the design, implementation, and usage of a custom module to serve as a guide to help you write your own.
+The provided example code demonstrates the design, implementation, and usage of a custom module to help you write your own.
 This code is for instructional purposes only, and is not intended for production use.

 You can find the example files in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk):

 - [`example_mlmodelservice_tflite.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/modules/example_mlmodelservice_tflite.cpp) - an example module which provides the `MLModelService` modular resource capable of running any TensorFlow Lite model.
 - [`example_audio_classification_client.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/mlmodel/example_audio_classification_client.cpp) - an example inference client which generates audio samples and invokes the `example_mlmodelservice_tflite` module to classify those samples using the [`yamnet/classification` TensorFlow Lite model](https://tfhub.dev/google/lite-model/yamnet/classification/tflite/1).

-This tutorial walks you through everything necessary to start using these example files with your robot, including building the C++ SDK, configuring your robot and installing `viam-server`, and generating results with the example inference client program.

 ## Build the C++ SDK